bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Jonquieres/">Ernest de Jonquières</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Nightingale/">Florence Nightingale</a>
-: Also a pioneering statistician.
+: Best known for her work as a nurse, but she was also a pioneering statistician.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Todhunter/">Isaac Todhunter</a>
 : Isaac Todhunter is best known for his textbooks and his writing on the history of mathematics.